-Freedom House is an independent watchdog organization that supports the expansion of freedom around the world.
-Freedom House supports democratic change, monitors freedom, and advocates for democracy and human rights.
+Freedom House is an independent watchdog organization dedicated to the expansion of freedom and democracy around the world.

 Freedom of Expression

 LGBTI RightsSee more